mmbman/Katagiri/1979-06-10-Fukanzazengi-Talk-2.md

 **Same person:** I was reading an account of Tibetan Buddhism, and the author was talking about Zen, and they were talking about the *purity* of Zen.
 You know, it sounds like you’re talking about Zen in a very pure sense of just entering nondualism.
 And they were saying that for very rare people, they can go into that very pure practice and get into it, but for say the typical American, who’s completely caught in dualism, they can’t just step into that kind of purity, they have to work on it step by step, and Tibetan Buddhism gives you the various steps to work on, so you can get to that pure point.
 It sounds like that’s what you’re saying, that me as an individual striving for enlightenment is already dualistic, and so you’re being very pure about it.
 But maybe me as a person caught in the middle of duality, how can I get into that kind of purity?
 Isn’t that awfully hard?

 **Katagiri Roshi:** Well, that is not only Americans, but also Japanese, or whoever you are.
 But if you attain enlightenment in dualism, that enlightenment is nothing but dualistic enlightenment; that’s all.
 Don’t you think so?

 That means dualistic enlightenment is sort of [the] “dregs.”
-It’s pretty hard to see those dregs... sort of always a *trace*, or track.
+It’s pretty hard to see those dregs...
+Sort of always a *trace*, or track.

 **Same person:** You’re saying that it isn’t really the enlightened state of mind?

 **Katagiri Roshi:** No, I don’t think so.
-It seems to be good; wonderful.
-[In that little] things are encouraging people.
+It seems to be good, wonderful, [in that little] things are encouraging people.
 But finally, if you attain enlightenment in the dualistic world, it’s nothing but enlightenment in the dualistic world.

 For instance, I will show you calligraphy written by a first grade child who is an expert of calligraphy.
 So you should look at this and learn calligraphy.
 And then, this child tells you that you are great: master of calligraphy.
 Can you imagine?
 That is enlightenment.
+Don’t you think so?
 Do you understand?

-**Same person, and others:** No.
+**Same person:** No.

+**Someone else:** A child?

-**Katagiri Roshi:** A first grade child, who is master of calligraphy.
+**Katagiri Roshi:** A first grade child, who is a master of calligraphy.
 But a first grade child is a first grade child; they’re not a perfect master of calligraphy.
 So, in the realm of first grade children, he is a master, an expert.
 But he is still, well, a childish calligrapher.

-This is *interesting*, so I will give you this example.
-So you should practice with this; day after day, you should write [calligraphy].
-Finally, this professional person says to you, you have reached the highest level of calligraphy.
+[You say,] “This is interesting!”
+So [they] give you this example; you should practice with this, day after day, you should write [calligraphy].
+Finally, this professional person says to you, “You have reached the highest level of calligraphy.”
 What is that?
 Do you understand?

 **Same person:** No, I still don’t get your point.